purpledudewithagolfcap/reverb-engine/README.md

-# Real-time ray-traced audio enhancer (reverb system for short)
+# real-time Roblox reverb system
 Yeah honest to god I'll never do this shit again.

   I've spent too much time on this, but here are some features.

 1: Late reflection and early reflection.

-2: An overly complex reflection system
+2: An overly complex reflection system (s

 3: absorption simulation